NaimParvez/chaining_langchain/README.md

 ## How to Use

-* Explore the `notebooks/` or `scripts/` folder for code corresponding to specific videos in the playlist.
+* Explore the `notebooks/` for code.
-* Each file is named to reflect the video or concept it covers (e.g., `01_basic_chain.ipynb` for the first tutorial).
+* Each file is named to reflect the video or concept it covers (e.g., `langchain prompt` for the prompt concept).
 * Follow the comments in the code for explanations of LangChain components.
 * Run the scripts or notebooks after setting up the environment and API keys.